mizutanilab/MCTrace/README.md

 Double click the 'MCTrace' executable.

 <B>Open model</B>
 From the menu bar, select 'File'-'Open' and choose a coordinate file.
 Click the 'OK' button.
 Double-click a node to highlight it and select 'Focus' from the right click menu.
-The highlighted node is brought to the center of the window with this procedure.
+This will bring the highlighted node to the center of the window.
 You can focus on any particular part of the model by selecting 'View'-'Focus'.
 If you have no model coordinate, 'File'-'New' generates a new model.

 <B>Three-dimensional coefficient map</B>